rafaeltmbr/Arduim/README.md

   - .printl - prints a given long integer to the lcd
   - .printi - prints a given integer to the lcd
   - .printc - prints a given character to the lcd
+  - .printf - same as stdio printf (Note: need to be tested)